A packed crowd at Henrietta Hudson in New York City. Henrietta Hudson

 West Village icons of lesbian culture

-Each of these legendary bars has served the lesbians of New York City and beyond since the early 1990s, when they were among several other downtown girl bars.
-Only a few blocks apart, they each serve up a different vibe: Cubbyhole is adorably compact, while Henrietta Hudson is roomy, with plenty of dancing and karaoke.
-Together, they are beloved lesbian-centric institutions of the West Village, each located just a short walk from the Stonewall National Monument.
+Each of these legendary bars have served the lesbians of Manhattan and beyond since the early 1990s, when they were among several other downtown girl bars.
+They’re owned by two different women and serve different vibes: Cubbyhole is adorably compact, while Henrietta Hudson is roomy, with dancing and karaoke.
+But they are both beloved lesbian-centric institutions of the West Village, located just a few blocks apart and a lovely walk from the Stonewall National Monument.

 Wildrose, Seattle